Stretch your legs on this flat leisurely walk that connects Roto Kohatu Reserve to The Groynes and beyond.

 |Toilets||3 locations throughout the main Groynes car park and picnic areas|

 |Dogs||On a leash on the track.
 Dogs are prohibited elsewhere in The Groynes except at the designated dog park|

 The track is divided into four sections and linear walks can be created around these to suit individual needs.
 The main entry points are Darroch Street Reserve, The Groynes dog park, Clearwater Resort and Roto Kohatu Reserve.

 Starting from Darroch Street, the track makes its way through the countryside before coming to the dog park in The Groynes.
 Be aware that because of the popularity of the park there may be dogs loose on the walking track.

-From Clearwater Resort, the track passes through denser bush and newly planted native shrubs until it meets the river again.
+From Clearwater Resort, the track passes through dense bush and newly planted native shrubs until it meets the river again.
 Continue past farmland and follow the river until the track veers off towards the glistening lakes of Roto Kohatu.
-Take a moment to enjoy the scenery, this popular recreational area hosts a number of water sport enthusiasts using jet skis and motor boats on any given day.
+Take a moment to enjoy the scenery, this popular recreational area hosts a number of water sport enthusiasts using jet skis and motorboats on any given day.

 Once past the lakes, head up a small hill to finish off in Roto Kohatu Reserve.
 The car park is a short walk down to the right.

 Note: From Isaacs Conservation Reserve to Dickeys Road forms a section of the Ōtukaikino Waimakariri Track.